anthonyrisinger/cga/README.md

 #### The Synthesis: A Lossless Geometric Product

-Here's the crucial engineering insight: the dot and wedge products are lossy projections onto different subspaces.
-The dot product projects onto grade-0 (scalars), the wedge product extends to grade-2 (bivectors).
+Here's the crucial engineering insight: the dot and outer products are lossy projections onto different subspaces.
+The dot product projects onto grade-0 (scalars), the outer product extends to grade-2 (bivectors).
 These subspaces are completely independent—they share no common elements except zero.

 This independence immediately presents a solution.
 What if we simply keep both parts?

 $$\mathbf{ab} = \mathbf{a} \cdot \mathbf{b} + \mathbf{a} \wedge \mathbf{b}$$

 This isn't an arbitrary combination.
-It's the unique, minimal way to preserve all information from both vectors.
+It represents a unique and minimal way to preserve all information from both vectors.
 The scalar part lives in grade-0, the bivector part in grade-2.
 They can coexist without interference, like storing different frequency bands in a signal.

 To verify this is truly lossless, we need to show we can recover everything about the original vectors' relationship: